mikeshaw-stripe/next-js-stripe-starter/README.md

 This is a [Next.js](https://nextjs.org/) project bundled with React Stripe.js, Stripe.js and Stripe's Node SDK for serverless functions.

+It can also handle webhooks via its `/api/webhook` url

 ## Getting Started

 First, run the development server: